mongodb-js/ace-autocompleter/README.md

 ### Usage with Ace editor

-Autocompletion on aggregation pipeline stages.
+Autocompletion on aggregation pipeline stages:

 ```javascript
 import ace from 'brace';